-We are hosting an Interfaith Family Picnic with Religions for Peace UK Women of Faith Network at The Hidden Gardens.
+We hosted an Interfaith Family Picnic with Religions for Peace UK Women of Faith Network at The Hidden Gardens.

-This picnic is an intergenerational celebration for the Queen’s Jubilee and Thank You Day!
+This picnic was an intergenerational celebration for the Queen’s Jubilee and Thank You Day!

-Interfaith Scotland will be hosting another Interfaith Buddies event on Zoom.
-Register below to make a new buddy and learn about other faiths and beliefs.
+Interfaith Scotland hosted an Interfaith Buddies event on Zoom for people to make a new buddy and learn about other faiths and beliefs.

 Envisioning the Future

-We are hosting a dialogue event on ‘Envisioning the Future’ for Members and Associate Members of Interfaith Scotland only.
+We hosted a dialogue event on ‘Envisioning the Future’ for Members and Associate Members of Interfaith Scotland only.

 We have been undertaking a thorough review of our constitution to ensure that it is fit for purpose.
-We would like to update our Members and Associate Members on the proposed changes, and invite dialogue, discussion and input.
+We wanted to update our Members and Associate Members on the proposed changes, and invite dialogue, discussion and input.